Chekote/minecraft_modpack2/README.md

 [Official Page](http://openeye.openmods.info/download), Donate: Not Available, [Download](https://dl.dropboxusercontent.com/u/4295615/OpenEye-0.5-1.7.2.jar), [IRC](http://chat.mibbit.com/?channel=%23openeye&server=irc.esper.net), [License](https://github.com/OpenMods/OpenData/blob/master/LICENSE), [Minecraft Forum](http://www.minecraftforum.net/topic/2635657-164-172-introducing-openeye), Reddit: Not Available, [Source](https://github.com/OpenMods/OpenData), Spotlight: Not Available, Twitter: Not Available

+##RailCraft 9.0.0.0 by Covert Jaguar

+Have you ever wished minecarts and rails had received a bit more attention during development?
+Well that ends now!
+Gone are all those broken bits and in their place are a ton of new tools to build your massive rail system.
+If you ever cared about rails, you wont ever look back!

+[Donate](http://www.patreon.com/SpaceToad), [Download](http://www.railcraft.info/releases), IRC: Not Available, [License](http://railcraft.wikispaces.com/License+(Info)), [Minecraft Forum](http://www.minecraftforum.net/topic/701990-162-railcraft-8000-forge), Reddit: Not Available, Source: Not Available, [Spotlight](https://www.youtube.com/watch?v=c0Lhh00ZmuA), [Twitter](https://twitter.com/SpaceToadCraft)

 ##Thaumcraft 4.1.1.14 by Azanor

 Thaumaturgy is the capability of a magician to work miracles.
 A practitioner of thaumaturgy is a thaumaturge, thaumaturgist or miracle worker.
 This is what this mod is all about - drawing magic from physical objects in the form of Essentia and reshaping it to perform miracles.